-Depriving or distracting the sense of taste is likely to prove most difficult.
+Depriving or distracting the sense of taste is likely to prove the most difficult.
 It would be a most unusual circumstance in which you were able to do this successfully.
-You would likely need sever the tongue or force something into someone’s mouth in order to achieve that benefit.
+You would likely need to sever the tongue or force something into someone’s mouth to achieve that benefit.
 That would suggest the use of excessive force or ill-intent on your part – something we do not condone.
 So I think the sense of taste is an area we can safely regard as irrelevant to normal martial art endeavors.

 Overall it is likely you will find employing the same thought, energy, and focus on other parts of the body will likely yield more fruitful benefits.
 Efforts to deprive or distract these two senses will yield only minimal if any advantage.

 There are several “pseudo-senses” that you might also wish to consider.
-These include the sense of balance, pressure, temperature, pain, and motion.
+These include the senses of balance, pressure, temperature, pain, and motion.
 While it is difficult to deprive a person of these senses, we can employ them either as a source of distraction or employ some other distraction to mask one or more pseudo senses.

 Twisting and turning an opponent’s structure is often a viable way to eliminate or reduce their sense of balance.
 This can be aided by concurrently covering the person’s eyes to add further confusion.
 A person has a very difficult time sensing proper balance when they are weightless and in motion.
-So a beneficial practice is to keep the individual in constant random motion so that they never have a true sense of where or how to achieve good balance.
+So a beneficial practice is to keep the individual in constant random motion so that they never have a true sense of where or how to achieve a good balance.